Jbleezy/BO2-Reimagined/README.md

 * No longer able to drop when another meat powerup is already dropped
 * Message shows when the meat is grabbed and landed on a player
 * Meleeing while the meat is moving no longer grabs the meat
-* Meleeing while the meat is moving throws the meat
 * Removed pick up trigger

 ## Persistent Upgrades